PDP-10/its/doc/logo.md

 We have a pretty stable CLOGO version 49 binary as well as well-commented source code for the version.

+to run, type:
+`:clogo`

-Uninished documentation for the CLOGO may be reached at: https://github.com/PDP-10/its/blob/alexey/CLOGO/doc/_info_/clogo.manual
+Unfinished documentation for the CLOGO may be reached at: https://github.com/PDP-10/its/blob/alexey/CLOGO/doc/_info_/clogo.manual

 ### MIT LISP LOGO